sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

 ### run immediately or create bash script?

-`->setRunImmediately(false)`:
-When you set `runImmediately` to true, the PHP code will use the PHP `exec` function to run commands.
-If you set this option to false then you will be provided with a sample bash script.
-It is recommended, however, that you use the
-`->setRunImmediately(true)` to run this tool rather than using the provided bash script.
+`->setRunImmediately(false)`: get a bash script to rn later `->setRunImmediately(true)` run immediately

+NB.
 Bash script option is currently NOT working.
 You should run it immediately.

 ### set list of tasks